GabrielKLS/Matrix-DVD-Bouncing/README.md

 # Matrix-DVD-Bouncing
- A C program that shows one matrix within another colliding with the sides, similar to the old DVD players.
+ A C program that shows one matrix "Screen" within another matrix "Object" colliding with the edges, similar to the old DVD players.

 ![Executing](img/working.gif)